AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_type_extensions.rst

 otherwise.

 When a tagged type is extended, inherited constructor functions automatically become abstract functions for the extended type.
-Assuming concrete types, the type extension will be illegal because only abstract types can have abstract subprograms.
+Assuming the extended child type is not abstract, the type extension will be illegal because only abstract types can have abstract subprograms.
 Thus, the compiler prevents this situation.

 For an example, both for the code and the Ada rules, consider this simple package declaration that presents the tagged private type